 Slow cooking is green too

 A great choice would be a passive slow cooker like the Wonderbags that also help make the world a better place for more people.
-Around £50.
-Cook your dish in its pan and then let it sit in the insulated bag till ready.
+Cook your dish in a pan and then let it sit in the insulated bag till ready.
 Easy.
+We wrote a wonderbag review that you can check out.

 Stay clean and green when camping